Justice Department intervenes for struggling water system

-JACKSON, Miss.
-(AP) — The Justice Department made a rare intervention Tuesday to try to bring improvements in the beleaguered water system in Mississippi's capital city, which nearly collapsed in late summer and continues to struggle.
+The Justice Department made a rare intervention Tuesday to try to bring improvements in the beleaguered water system in Mississippi’s capital city, which nearly collapsed late this summer and continues to struggle.

 The city and the state health department have signed the proposal, which needs approval of a federal judge.